c0c0n3/teadal.proto/docs/arch/runtime/README.md

-Finally, *products* is the top layer, hosting cluster-specific data products and services—i.e., federated data products (FDPs), shared federated data products (SFDP), etc. The diagram below summarises the discussion so far by presenting the cluster runtime arranged in the four layers just defined.
+Finally, *products* is the top layer, hosting cluster-specific data products and services—i.e., federated data products (FDPs), shared federated data products (SFDP), etc. As detailed in D3.1 [**TODO**: cite], a federated data product (FDP) extends the notion of data mesh product to cater for sharing data in a data lake federation according to the governance rules of that federation.
+A shared federated data product (SFDP) encapsulates a consumer-producer agreement (contract) about sharing a part of an FDP and provides the means for the consumer to process the shared data only within the bounds of the agreed-upon contract.
+The diagram below summarises the discussion so far by presenting the cluster runtime arranged in the four layers just defined.

 ![Cluster runtime stack.][dia.tech-stack]